Working with projects

 Publishing lets you copy the contents of a source project or files (such as dashboards or data cubes) to a target project, with the option to also copy referenced files so that any dependencies are also part of the target project.
 Unlike when simply copying and pasting, the new copies will reference each other within the target project: for example, the published dashboard will reference and use the published data cubes and data connectors instead of the ones from the original project.

 As an example of using the publishing feature, you can set up a project for testing, staging, or development work.
-Once you are happy with the resulting dashboards, you can publish them to a production project – using a single Dundas BI instance for both testing/development and production purposes.
+Once you are happy with the resulting dashboards, you can publish them to a production project – using a single application instance for both testing/development and production purposes.

-To publish a project or a file, find it in the Explore window or the main menu.
+To publish a project or a file, find it in a file explorer such as the Explore window or from one of the main menu options.

 Right-click (or long-tap) on the project, folder, or file.
 From the context menu, select Publish where available (files must be checked in to see this option).